 Throttle

-Throttle lets you simulate slow network connections on Linux and Mac OS X.
+Throttle simulates slow network connections on Linux and macOS.

-Throttle uses pfctl on Mac and tc on Linux (you also need ip and route for Throttle to work on Linux) to simulate different network speeds and is inspired by tylertreat/Comcast, the connectivity setting in the WPTAgent and sltc.
+Throttle uses pfctl on macOS and tc on Linux (the ip command must also be available) to shape the network.
+It is inspired by tylertreat/Comcast, the connectivity setting in WPTAgent and sltc.

 What is Throttle good for?

-- You run it as a standalone tool setting simulate different connection speeds.
+• Run it as a standalone tool to simulate a different connection speed on your machine.

 npm install @sitespeed.io/throttle -g